 The first site that you can go to is Ancestry, which has a dedicated Military Section.

 Chances are you may find your military ancestor.
 Even if you don’t you will most probably find someone there in your family tree.

-The name of this site is refers to the flag folding ceremony at the funeral of a war veteran.
+The name of this site is referred to as the flag folding ceremony at the funeral of a war veteran.

 You can search for your ancestor by either typing in their name or by searching through the different wars in U.S. history.